 What Happened to the Big Beasts?

 Clovis people lived alongside Pleistocene megafauna.
 But what happened to these creatures?
-There are two main school of thought: climate change and human predation.
+There are two main schools of thought: climate change and human predation.
 There is evidence for a massive drought during Clovis times.
 According to a recent study by scientists at UNM, this mass extinction appears to have been caused by a drought so severe that nothing like it had occurred for at least 40,000 years that they examined.
 The site of Blackwater Draw in New Mexico also has the earliest human-made wells anywhere, associated with a prolonged drought during the Clovis period.
 Climate-change proponents argue that vast mammoth steppe habitats of the giant grazing mammals shrank, became fragmented, and the herds eventually dwindled to extinction through lack of sufficient forage.
-During the extinction event, fully 3/4 of all mammalian genera (35 genera) in North America disappeared, including mammoths and mastodons, all camelids (camel species) and horses—all within 1000 years of each other.
-About 40 percent of small mammals like voles and other rodents, mink, martens, weasels went extinct, as did about 40 percent of mollusk species.
+During the extinction event, fully 3/4 of all mammalian genera (35 genera) in North America disappeared, including mammoths and mastodons, all camelids (camel species), and horses—all within 1000 years of each other.
+About 40 percent of small mammals like voles and other rodents, mink, martens, and weasels went extinct, as did about 40 percent of mollusk species.
 Similar extinctions occurred in Europe, northern Asia, and Australia as well.
-Tropical areas like central Africa and south and Southeast Asia were much less affected—megafauna like elephant and rhinoceros still exist there, at least for the time being.
+Tropical areas like central Africa and south and Southeast Asia were much less affected—megafauna like elephants and rhinoceros still exist there, at least for the time being.
 Many larger Pleistocene mammals (including elephants in Africa) become smaller through time at the end of the Pleistocene, which is one adaptive response to a reduced food supply; this is also true of the Pleistocene bison in North America.
 This massive drought in North America appears in the stratigraphy at Clovis sites and is called The Black Mat, which represents the mud at the bottom of a dried-out water source.
 You can see it clearly at the Murray Springs site in Arizona.
-Below the mat, there are mammoth, horses, and other Pleistocene megafauna, and above the mat, only bison remain.
+Below the mat, there are mammoths, horses, and other Pleistocene megafauna, and above the mat, only bison remain.
 There is an informative exhibit in the New Mexico Museum of Natural History that discusses Pleistocene climate change.

 Another hypothesis for the massive extinction is the overkill hypothesis.
 The overkill hypothesis holds that Paleoindians were hunting specialists that concentrated on a few large species which could provide a huge return in meat and fat.
-Evidence for megafauna specialization includes, for example, the fact that of 14 known and Clovis kill sites in western and central North America, 11 of which contain the butchered bones of mammoth or mastodon.
+Evidence for megafauna specialization includes, for example, the fact that of 14 known Clovis kill sites in western and central North America, 11 contain the butchered bones of mammoth or mastodon.
 Archaeologist Todd Surovell argues that the number of Clovis elephant kill sites is exceptionally high if you look at elephant kill sites on a global scale.
 Surovell also argues that human colonization tracks mammoth extinction through human prehistory.
-Proponents of overkill also point to several other previously unoccupied land masses of the world where megafauna disappeared simultaneously with colonization of humans.
+Proponents of overkill also point to several other previously unoccupied land masses of the world where megafauna disappeared simultaneously with the colonization of humans.
 Australia, for example, was populated with a series of giant species of kangaroos and grazing marsupials that went extinct when humans first colonized the island-continent sometime between 40-60 kya.
 On Madagascar, the giant lemur Archaeoindris, about the size of a male gorilla, went extinct.
 New Zealand is another case in point.
-Several species of giant flightless birds called moas (Dinornithiformes)—some stood up to 12 feet tall and weighed up to 500 pounds—existed on the islands prior to the arrival of the first humans from Polynesia around AD 1250-1300, then abruptly became extinct within 200 years of their arrival from over-hunting.
+Several species of giant flightless birds called moas (Dinornithiformes)—some stood up to 12 feet tall and weighed up to 500 pounds—existed on the islands before the arrival of the first humans from Polynesia around AD 1250-1300, then abruptly became extinct within 200 years of their arrival from over-hunting.
 One reason for the swift demise is that the native species had no defensive fear of humans and could be easily approached and killed.
 The overkill hypothesis is similar to Pat Shipman’s hypothesis about humans and dog companions being the invasive species that wiped out Archaic Humans.
 And today, we see that humans are the main threat to other primates today.

 In the Americas, a combination of the two factors contributing to the demise of megafauna—climate and human predation—is quite possible.
 Habitat loss due to climate change would have fragmented the large, interconnected populations of steppe animals.
 Indeed, we know that habitat fragmentation is a key factor in species extinction today.
 Human hunters could have delivered the final blow by overhunting the dwindling populations of megafauna that remained.